Exact self-similar finite-time blowup of the Hou-Luo model with smooth profiles: Existence of solution by a fixed-point method

-Our main goal of this section is to show that the nonlinear integral equations \eqref{eqt:fixed-point_formulation} admit a non-trivial solution.
-As we can see, equations \eqref{eqt:fixed-point_formulation} naturally defines a fixed-point problem of a nonlinear nonlocal map.
-To prove the existence of a suitable fixed-point, we need to construct an appropriate function set in a Banach function space on which we can establish continuity and compactness of this nonlinear map, and then we use the Schauder fixed-point theorem.
+Our goal of this section is to show that the nonlinear integral equations \eqref{eqt:fixed-point_formulation} admit a non-trivial solution.
+As we can see, the system \eqref{eqt:fixed-point_formulation} naturally defines a fixed-point problem of a nonlinear nonlocal map.
+To prove the existence of a suitable fixed-point solution, we need to construct some appropriate function set in a Banach function space on which we can establish continuity and compactness of this nonlinear map, and then we use the Schauder fixed-point theorem (Fact \ref{fact:Schauder}).